Compare Tick Travel Insurance policies and find the cover that's right for you

 - It arises because of you taking part in missionary work, humanitarian work or manual labour associated with any business or trade

-- You are involved in any form of racing other than on foot
+- It arises from you being involved in any form of racing other than on foot

 - It arises because you fail to get the right vaccinations or inoculations for travel